mtossain/satsvs/readme.md

 Optional in the analysis part are:
 ```
 <OrthoViewLatitude>90</OrthoViewLatitude>
+<Revisit>True</Revisit>
+<Statistic>Mean</Statistic>
 ```
-This parameter can be given to see one part of the globe in an orthometric view, eg.  for the polar region.
+- OrthoViewLatitude angle: This parameter can be given to see one part of the globe in an orthometric view, eg.  for the polar region.
+- Revisit flag: This flag will enable additional revisit computation after the swath coverage.
+The statistic will determine what kind of statistic is displayed per user location.

 <img src="/docs/obs_swath_conical.png" alt="obs_swath_conical"/>

 ### obs_swath_push_broom